SerenityOS/serenity/Documentation/TransferringFiles.md

 ![](WebServer_localhost.png)

-**NOTE:** Due to the fact that same browsers download unrecognized files as plain text, you may want to use something like `wget` to download the file **as is** instead.
+**NOTE:** Due to the fact that some browsers download unrecognized files as plain text, you may want to use something like `wget` to download the file **as is** instead.
 Otherwise the file may appear corrupted when the system tries to load it.

-## Method 2: Mount disk_image
+## Method 2: Mount the disk image

-Another way is to mount Serenity's disk_image to your host machine by using the following command on *nix systems (or inside WSL):
+Another way is to mount Serenity's `_disk_image` to your host machine by using the following command on *nix systems (or inside WSL):

 ```console
 cd "Build/${SERENITY_ARCH}"